project-chip/connectedhomeip/examples/all-clusters-app/cc13x2x7_26x2x7/README.md

 ![CC1352R1_LAUNCHXL](doc/images/cc1352r1_launchxl.jpg)

-The CC13XX_26XX lock example application provides a working demonstration of a connected door lock device.
+The CC13XX_26XX all clusters example application provides the basis to query and run commands for all currently implemented Matter clusters.
 This uses the open-source Matter implementation and the Texas Instruments SimpleLink™ CC13XX and CC26XX software development kit.

 This example is enabled to build for CC2652R7 devices.

-The lock example is intended to serve both as a means to explore the workings of Matter, as well as a template for creating real products based on the Texas Instruments devices.
+The all-clusters example is intended to serve both as a means to explore the workings of Matter, as well as a template for creating real products based on the Texas Instruments devices.

 ## Device UI

-This example application has a simple User Interface to depict the state of the door lock and to control the state.
-The user LEDs on the LaunchPad are set on when the lock is locked, and are set off when unlocked.
-The LEDs will flash when in the transition state between locked and unlocked.
+This example application has a simple User Interface to depict the state of the various Matter clusters and the attribute changes associated with them.

-Short presses (less than 1000ms) of the user buttons are used for requesting lock and unlock of the door lock.
-The left button (`BTN-1`) is used to request locking.
-The right button (`BTN-2`) is used to request unlocking.
+The user LEDs on the LaunchPad are used for the onoff, levelcontrol and identify clusters to provide a working demonstration of the cluster attribute changes.
+The Green LED is used to represent attribute changes to endpoint 1 while the Red LED is used to represent changes to endpoint 2.

+Short presses (less than 1000ms) of the user buttons are used currently unused in the all-clusters application, but stubs are provided.

 Long presses (greater than 1000ms) of the user buttons are used for controlling BLE advertisements.
 The left button (`BTN-1`) is used to disable advertisements